Shahu I: Reign of Chhatrapati Shahu

 Shahu advanced the interests of the ryots and brought barren tracts under cultivation, encouraged the plantation of trees, and relieved the suffering of the poor classes by abolishing irksome taxes.

 Shahu, widely regarded as "Bhola Shankar" (benevolent incarnation of Shiva), was reputed for his proverbial equitable disposition, and freely socialised with civilians.
 During festivals, celebrations, dinners, and marriage ceremonies, Shahu was famous for taking an active role and observing how his people fared.
 People across all classes felt entitled to invite him for their intimate life events like marriages or other celebrations, and he heartily joined them, spent for them, and aided them whenever help was needed.
 Shahu was titled "Punyashloke" (of pious legacy) by more than one contemporary writer.
 He was extolled for appointing qualified officers and delegating due authority while also censuring misdeeds appropriately.
 He appeared in public dressed in the same plain white garments as in private life, with long grey hairs which hung down gracefully on his shoulders.
 There was virtually nothing private about his life and he was approachable for any civilian.
-He travelled around his empire on horseback, or his palanquin with a slender retinue, with his secretary and clerks always accompanying him.
+He travelled around his kingdom on horseback, or his palanquin with a slender retinue, with his secretary and clerks always accompanying him.

 His daily routine was a permanent fixture.
 The poor had free access to him and received quick and impartial justice.
-He never disregarded any impromptu lowest-class applicants, and on his tours he stopped his palanquin whenever he saw anyone making an appeal to him.
+He never disregarded any impromptu lowest-class applicants, and on his tours, he stopped his palanquin whenever he saw anyone appealing to him.
 As a rule, Shahu went out hunting every morning, which was his only exercise and mode of recreation.
 Breakfast was followed by office work, where the Chhatrapati carefully disposed of every matter that came before him, and patiently heard every petition that was submitted.
 At the lighting time in the evening, a full Court was held, after formal obeisance had first been made to Agni.
 Music and dancing concluded the day.
 It was computed that Chhatrapati Shahu passed orders on at least 500 matters or cases every day.